BoxHezi/ip2vulns/README.md

   -v, --version         Print current version
 ```

-# Features

-The scan operation will be splitted into several groups.
-Each group contains maximum 256 IPs.

 ## Output to file

 When no `-o/--out` option is provided, results are printed to stdout.